Academic Retention Standards

 Students on academic warning are strongly encouraged to meet with their assigned advisor who can assist in devising a strategy for academic success.
 This strategy will include the recommendation to repeat courses for which a grade of D+, D, D- or lower was received.
-Undeclared freshmen and sophomores are assigned an advisor from the Center for Advising and Student Transitions (CAST), while declared freshmen and sophomores are assigned an advisor in the Academic Success Center (ASC); juniors and seniors work with an advisor in Academic Success and Retention Programs (ASRP).
+Undeclared freshmen and sophomores are assigned an advisor from the Center for Advising and Student Transitions (CAST), while declared freshmen and sophomores are assigned an advisor in the Academic Success Center (ASC); juniors and seniors work with an advisor in Center for Leadership and Engagement.
 Students in the Educational Opportunity Fund Program meet with their EOF counselor.

 In order to be in good academic standing, students must have a cumulative GPA of 2.0 or higher.
 Students who fall below this GPA are placed on academic probation.
 Students on academic probation must:

 - raise their cumulative GPA to 2.0 or higher in one term to return to good academic standing.

 - meet with an Academic Advisor (check NEST if you are unsure where to find your advisor, or call ASC /CAST/ Center for Leadership and Engagement).

 - participate in and successfully complete the Academic Progress Program, which will be outlined and discussed with more details in your initial appointment.
 The Academic Progress Program consists of mandatory advising, tutoring and workshops.

 Students who earn a term GPA of 2.0 or higher but maintain a cumulative GPA below 2.0 will be continued on probation.
 Students who are unable to raise their term and cumulative GPA to 2.0 or higher in one term will face academic suspension.